M2000Interpreter/Environment/utf8/fcall.bas.utf8.txt

         stdCallW = vbEmpty
  End If
 End Function
-Public Function Fast_stdCallW(ByVal Addr As Long, ByVal RetType As Variant, P() As Variant, j As Long) Dim v(), HRes As Long, i As Long
+Public Function Fast_stdCallW(ByVal addr As Long, ByVal RetType As Variant, P() As Variant, j As Long) Dim v(), HRes As Long, i As Long

   v = P 'make a copy of the params, to prevent problems with VT_Byref-Members in the ParamArray